 The Unfaithful Press

 For the first example, let’s use the overhead press.
 Now, to be clear, the overhead press is a fantastic lift.
 I’m a fan of it.
-However, there’s a simple way to make it even better: cheat.
+However, it’s got a fairly extreme strength curve, and there’s a simple way to make it even better: cheat.

 See, the problem with the overhead press is that there’s a very sticky point at right about forehead height.
 It’s much too difficult at that one spot.
 So what happens is that you easily bring it up to your forehead, it jams there, and then if you can get it past, the lift becomes easy again.
 That means that you’re only getting an optimal growth stimulus out of a very small part of a large range of motion.
 We call this a bad strength curve.